 Connect to Science

-Google Earth is also awesome to use to teach science!
+You can try Google Earth activities in science, too!
 Some upper elementary topics you can support include oceans, landforms, climates, biomes, ecosystems, natural resources, weather, and habitats.
 Zoom out far enough and students can even explore space!

 If you click on Google Earth’s Voyager from the toolbar, and then on “Layers,” you’ll find lots of science-based features that are great if you teach volcanoes, sea floor depth, watersheds, and severe weather!